Mutha's Day Out

-Mutha's Day Out was an American rock band formed in November 1991 from the town of Batesville, Arkansas.
+Mutha's Day Out was an American rock & heavy metal band formed in November 1991 from the town of Batesville, Arkansas.
 The band consisted of: Mikal Moore (vocals), Brice Stephens (vocals), Chuck Schaaf (guitar), Jeff Morgan (bass), and Rodney Moffitt (drums).
 They released one album, My Soul is Wet, in 1993 for Chrysalis Records before breaking up.

 Biography

 Early days (1991-1992)

-Influenced by the Beastie Boys, Mikal Moore (born Michael Morehead) and Randy Cross conceived Mutha's Day Out to “get chicks.”
-The band initially consisted of three vocalists (Mikal, Randy, and Brice Stephens).
-The name was thought up by Brice and came from a daycare center in Batesville that kids could go to for pre-school in Methodist churches.
+Mikal Moore (born Michael Morehead) and his cousin Randy Cross conceived Mutha's Day Out one night in November 1991 while listening to Luke Skyywalker as a way to “get chicks.”
+The name was thought up by Brice Stephens (initially a mutual friend) and came from a daycare center in Batesville that kids could go to for pre-school in Methodist churches.
 Jeff Morgan had just been kicked out of a band he and Chuck Schaaf were in when Mikal asked him to be in a band that would sound like "Faith No More, Beastie Boys, and Ozzy Osbourne."
-The band was rounded out by Rodney Moffitt, who played drums, and Lance Branstetter, who played guitar, with Chuck serving as his guitar tech.
-When the band first came together, Lance was 21 years old, Mikal was 20, Brice was 18, Chuck was 17, Rod was 17, and Jeff was 15.
+The band was rounded out by Matt Baker, who played drums, and Lance Branstetter, who played guitar, with Chuck serving as his guitar tech.
+When the band first came together, Lance was 21 years old, Mikal was 20, Brice was 18, Chuck was 17, and Jeff was 15.